MicrosoftDocs/win32/desktop-src/gdi/font-families.md

 ---
-Description: 'A font family is a set of fonts having common stroke width and serif characteristics.
+Description: A font family is a set of fonts having common stroke width and serif characteristics.
 There are five font families.
 A sixth family allows an application to use the default font.
-The following table describes the font-families.' ms.assetid: '3c462000-4f65-43d0-8937-059081a8c417'
+The following table describes the font-families. ms.assetid: 3c462000-4f65-43d0-8937-059081a8c417
 title: Font Families
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Font Families